edenx/edenx.github.io/_posts/2020-09-28-mercers-theorem.md

 <h2 class="section-heading">Spectral theorem in Hilbert space</h2>

-The spectral theorem for finite dimensional Hermitian matrices (over $\R$) are of particular interest in Linear algebra, since its eigenvectors provide with an orthogonal basis, so that the linear map is diagonalisable.
+The spectral theorem for finite dimensional Hermitian matrices (over $\R$) are of particular interest in Linear algebra, since its eigenfunctions provide with an orthogonal basis, so that the linear map is diagonalisable.
 Compact operators in Hilbert space consisting of real functions may be viewed as an extension from the finite dimensional case for its spectral properties.
 We will see in this section, how we may obtain a CONS from a compact operator in $\calH$.

 In the article, we use $\calH$ to denote separable Hilbert space if without specification; and we use 'linear operator' and 'linear map' interchangeably.
 The theory can be easily extended to spaces of complex-valued functions, but we here only present the results with real-valued functions for simplicity.